 - Select the LAS dataset to generate pyramids for.

-- Select the Point Selection Method to use for the pyramids.
+- Select Point Selection Method to use for the pyramids.

 - Click Run to execute the tool.

-The pyramid building process will use memory as available then page to disk if needed.
-The paged data gets written to the geoprocessing scratch workspace.
-This location can be set on the geoprocessing environment tab.
+The pyramid building process will use memory as available and page to disk if needed.
+The paged data is written to the geoprocessing scratch workspace.
+You can set this location on the geoprocessing Environment tab.
 The amount of temporary disk needed is roughly the shortfall between available memory and the size of the input (uncompressed) LAS files.
 More memory availability will reduce the need for disk and will improve processing time.
 16 GB of RAM is a recommended minimum.
 Processing of larger datasets will benefit from more memory.